kcortinas/stackoverflow_2020_survey_gender_analysis/README.md

 # Stack Overflow Developer Survey 2020 - Women in Data Science
-Gender analysis using Stack Overflow 2020 Developer Survey
+Gender analysis using the Stack Overflow 2020 Developer Survey data

 ### Table of Contents